RuiMartins1996/VectorizedAdjoint/doc/source/harmonicOscillator.rst

     // Set derivatives of cost functions w.r.t ODE solution and w.r.t. parameters setCostGradients(driver, lambda, muadj);

-Additionally, we need to inform the driver of the chosen stepper'same Butcher Tableau,
+Additionally, we need to inform the driver of the chosen stepper's Butcher Tableau,

 .. code-block::

     constructDriverButcherTableau(driver, stepper);

-and to record the rhs function with automatic differentiation,
+and to record the rhs function with automatic differentiation (currently, an hand-written alternative has not been implemented),

 .. code-block::

     recordDriverRHSFunction(driver, hm);

-we perform a reverse pass by doing:
+We perform a reverse pass by doing:

 .. code-block::

-    // Reverse pass to obtain the adjoints of the cost functions backpropagation::adjointSolve(driver, mu);
+    // Reverse pass to obtain the adjoints of the cost functions adjointSolve(driver, mu);

 The sensitivities are stored in :code:`lambda` and :code:`muadj`.